-Moving is a very big project that one has to undertake at some point of their lives.
+Moving is a very big project that one has to undertake at some point in their lives.
 If you are either moving to a new home or commercial space, you should not only ensure that you get the right company but you also have to make sure that you get the right quote as well.
 Quotes from your moving company would provide you with information about how much your move would actually cost depending on how many items you have to relocate.
 In addition, there are other fees that may be involved including moving insurance of your personal items or extra costs if you are moving long distance.

 There are a few things that you should be aware of before seeing your prospective moving company representative.
 For instance, you first need to clarify if the quote that you are about to receive would be binding or non-binding.
 A binding quote is one that is legally contracted and it is a quote that would be hard to adjust once it is put into effect.
 This type of quote can only be changed if the mover added more services.